ophelialabs/ophelialabs.github.io/wiki-old/docs/SmartDevices/SmartWatch.md

 - [Fiber-based Sensor](https://www.nature.com/articles/s41528-025-00465-w)
 - Proprietary BLE
 - Build companion app
-*Note that when a magnetic force is applied, the watch will expectedly stop functioning.
+-*Note that when a magnetic force is applied, the watch will expectedly stop functioning.
 How to seperate or encase?*